 Savory goodness can go inside your food, too.
-The Chairman has been working with his wife, Empress Lee, to develop recipes that give you new ways to experience our special Chinese chili sauce.
+The Chairman has been working with his wife, Empress Lee, to develop recipes that give you new ways to experience our special sauce.
 Please enjoy them, and if you have your own ideas, please share them with The Chairman.

 Dumpling Dipping Sauce